-Junior world time-trial champion Igor Decraene dies at age 18
+Junior world ITT champ Igor Decraene dies at 18

 BRUSSELS (AFP) — Belgium cycling lost one of its budding stars on Saturday as the local media reported the death of junior world time-trial champion Igor Decraene.